pls-rs/pls/README.md

 - cascade formatting rule specs by based on specificity levels
 - read [`.pls.yml`](.pls.yml) files from the directory to augment its configuration
 - show more details like permissions, owner and size in columns
+- link files and hide derived files behind the main ones

 The icon, color and most behaviour in the application can be [configured using plain-text YAML files](src/pls/data/README.md) for the pros who prefer to tweak their tools.